 One thing I’ve noticed is that a whole lot of comic book villains are rewritten and changed to fit the plot of the movie.
 Just think of another film Keaton was in, Batman which had the Joker as the one who killed his mom and dad, and in turn, Batman turned him into the Joker.
 All done purely for the plot and story.

 I surely hope we see Keaton return to the role in the follow-up films.
 I feel one thing Spider-Man can do, that even ALL the Batman and most of every other Superhero film seems to fail at, is keep your classic villains alive.

 While I saw the film opening night, I went and saw the film again on Sunday to get another take on the film.
 Yes, Spider-Man Homecoming is not a perfect film, and yes there are some flaws.
 For example, I could care less about Liz.
 Not that the actress Laura Harrier didn’t do a great job with what they gave her.
 I’m glad that they didn’t focus on Peter’s love life.
 I think for a 3rd reboot it was best to have it in the background and focus on Peter being Spider-Man.

 Donald Glover as Aaron Davis was something I feel a whole lot of people have overlooked.
 This, in fact, leads or could lead to something else, which I’m not going to spend too much time talking about.
 In fact, it’s a whole other topic to talk about.
 But for those who want to know, Donald Glover plays a character who in the comics is known as Prowler from The Ultimate Marvel comics.

-In The Ultimate Marvel comic storyline, Peter Parter at a young age dies fighting the Sinister Six.
+In The Ultimate Marvel comic storyline, Peter Parker at a young age dies fighting the Sinister Six.
 It’s revealed that Prowler had stolen a spider which ends up biting his nephew.
 Miles Morales then becomes the next Spider-Man of that world.
 I feel that Marvel might be going this route, which sucks for actor Tom Holland’s run as Spider-Man might be short-lived.

 It’s a Homecoming